The 3 Basic Rules for Writing HTML

 In other words: Leave everything out that is not absolutely necessary.
 Question everything.
-Just using the markup you really need sounds easy, but unfortunately it’s not.
-It’s about this expertise thing.
-When questioning everything and omitting even more, look into syntactical opportunities too (protocol-less URIs, optional tags, unquoted attribute values, etc.).
-Once comfortable with the mindset around the techniques, welcome not just performance but also maintainability benefits.
+Just using the markup you need sounds easy but, unfortunately, it’s not.
+It requires experience and expertise.
+When questioning everything and omitting even more, look into syntactical opportunities, too (protocol-less URLs, optional tags, unquoted attribute values, &c.).
+Once comfortable with the techniques, welcome not only performance but also maintainability benefits.

 Bonus

-At the end of the day though, web development is about finding the right balance.
-Implementation issues, special accessibility requirements, client pressure, more substantial understandability needs, temporary experiments, and many more things can make you choose a different approach that impacts the rules above.
-For a professional web developer it’s crucial not to go overboard with such exceptions, and to keep the rules in mind all the time.
+At the end of the day, however, web development is about finding the right balance.
+Implementation issues, special accessibility requirements, client pressure, more substantial understandability needs, temporary experiments, and many more things can make us choose a different approach that affects the rules above.
+For a professional web developer it’s crucial not to go overboard with exceptions, and to keep the rules in mind all the time.

 If I’d have to summarised your points with words : 1) be coherent, 2) think future, 3) KISS